MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/index.md

 ## <a name="optimize"></a>Optimize your campaigns
 You will want to optimize your campaign budget and keyword bids for a competitive advantage.
 The Bing Ads API [Ad Insight](../ad-insight-service/ad-insight-service-reference.md) service uses historical performance, web page data, and demographic data to provide data and bid suggestions that you may find helpful as you optimize your campaigns over time.
 For more information, see [Budget and Bid Opportunities](budget-bid-opportunities.md).

 Once your campaigns are up and running, you'll want to monitor their performance using the Reporting API.
 Microsoft Advertising can generate reports to track ad delivery, budget, and targeting.
 Each report type aggregates data at a different level and provides different [Report Attributes and Performance Statistics](report-attributes-performance-statistics.md).
 For example, You would use the account and campaign performance reports to monitor click and spend data to ensure that you are optimizing your budget, and you would use the ad and keyword performance reports to identify ads and keywords that are performing well in terms of click-through rate and conversions.
-For more information, see [Reports](reports.md).
+For more information, see [Reporting API Guides](reporting-guides.md).

 ## <a name="developercommunity"></a>Join the developer community
 The [Microsoft Q&A](https://docs.microsoft.com/answers/topics/advertising-api.html) forum is available for the developer community to ask and answer questions about the Bing Ads APIs and Microsoft Advertising Scripts.
 Microsoft monitors the forums and replies to questions that the community has not yet answered.
 To make sure that we see your question, tag it with 'advertising-api'.